Law Offices of Anthony R. Scifo – DeKalb Family Law Attorney – Free Consultation at 847-628-8311

 Emancipation: A court proceeding in which a minor becomes self-supporting and assumes responsibility for their own welfare.
 After obtaining emancipation, the minor is no longer the responsibility of the parents.

 Marital Property: Property either spouse acquires during the course of a marriage that’s subject to division in a divorce.

 DeKalb Family Law Attorney – 847-628-8311

-Alimony: An allowance to one spouse from the other for support.
+Alimony: Allowance to spouse from the other.
 Typically during or following legal separation or a divorce.